I’ve never cut glass before how easy is this, really?

 Like so many things in life, that depends.
 In this instance, it depends on the project that you choose, your preferred work style, how many people are with you and how busy we are in the studio.
 Most of the time, projects can be completed in 2-3 hours.
 If you are limited on time, just let us know and we will steer you to projects that can normally be completed in your time window.
 Once you have a project or two under your belt, this time often gets shorter since you know where everything is and are familiar with the process.

-Do I have to show up at the beginning of open studio hours to start a project?
+Do I have to show up at the beginning of Open Studio hours to start a project?

-You do want to arrive at your reservation time.
+You do want to arrive at your reservation time for maximum making time.
 While we are often available to stay a little late, this is not always the case, especially if there is a formal class or event later that day.
-On certain days we may be more formal with sessions starting at 11 or 2 during the week or 10 or 1 on a Saturday.
-We recommend that you call ahead and reserve a spot.
+If you do plan to arrive late, you are likely to have a shorter than normal time to create and will need to keep it simple, or come back another day to finish.

 Are reservations required?

-Yes, we do require reservations.
-We often have space available on short notice, call ahead and let us hold a table for you.
-Short notice and same day spots are usually available during the week.
-Saturdays tend to be busier, especially near holidays, so call ahead.
+We sometimes have space available on short notice, but call ahead and let us hold a table for you.
+Short notice and same day spots are more available during the week.
+Saturdays tend to be busier, especially near holidays, so call ahead unless you are okay with me telling you we don’t have space available.

 How soon can we get our finished piece?